livebook-dev/livebook/README.md

     iframe.
 Set it to "true" to enable it.
 If you do enable it, then the application must run with HTTPS.

+  * LIVEBOOK_ALLOW_URI_SCHEMES - sets addtional extra hyperlink protocols to
+    the Markdown content.
+Livebook sanitizes links in Markdown, allowing only a few standard protocols by default (such as http and https).
+Set a comma-separated list of protocols to configure additional protocols.

 <!-- Environment variables -->

 When running Livebook Desktop, Livebook will invoke on boot a file named